Jordan EJ14: Racing history

 Nigel Mansell demonstrates an EJ14 in the streets of London in the days leading up to the 2004 British Grand Prix.

 It was driven by Nick Heidfeld, who was swapped with Sauber in favour of Giancarlo Fisichella, and Formula 3000 driver Giorgio Pantano.
 Heidfeld was chosen for his skill, while Pantano got a drive primarily because he had sponsors who would contribute money to the team.
 It was expected that unemployed Jos Verstappen would take the second seat, but the deal for him to drive fell through.
 In Canada, Pantano was replaced by German Timo Glock, as Pantano's backers were unable to pay for his drive in time.
 Glock went on to score two points in that race after both Williams and Toyotas were disqualified for brake duct infringements.
 Glock would then replace Pantano for good in the final three rounds, when it became clear that Pantano would not be able to pay for his seat any longer.

 The car's performance and reliability were generally poor all year.
 A total of 5 points were scored all year.
 Heidfeld drove to seventh place at Monaco, and both Jordans were promoted to 7th and 8th after the Canadian race due to multiple cars getting disqualified.
 However, it was still the first time in the team's history that a top-six result had not been achieved.
 There were other points-scoring opportunities, but poor luck and poor reliability robbed the team of these chances.
-Most notably Heidfeld was running strongly at the carnage-packed US Grand Prix, and looked set for points when his engine failed.
+Most notably Heidfeld was running strongly at the carnage-packed United States Grand Prix, and looked set for points when his engine failed.
 Points could also have been scored at Spa, but both drivers were involved in accidents, with Pantano out on lap 1, and Heidfeld finishing 10th, but 5 laps down.
 Occasionally the Jordans were able to fight with other teams, notably Sauber, but more commonly Jaguar and Toyota.
 But for the most part, the EJ14s would spend their time running behind most of the field, with just the Minardis behind.

 The team's future was put into doubt late in the season when Ford announced it was withdrawing from F1, leaving the team with no engines for the following year.
 For a while it appeared that the team would close immediately after the final race of the season.
 Only a late deal to run Toyota engines for saved the team.